redsun-acquisition/redsun/docs/index.md

 The philosophy of RedSun is to:

 - not "reinvent the wheel", but rather "ship the tools to build the wheel";
-- being extensible and modular: pick only the tools you need to get the job done;
+- be extensible and modular: pick only the tools you need to get the job done;
 - give the control of your data (and metadata) to you: you decide what is what.

 ## Contents